jbcodeforce/openshift-studies/docs/istio/readme.md

 # Use ISTIO for service mesh

-Some [Istio](https://istio.io/) quick summary, and notes from personal study.
-Last tested on release 1.3.3 on openshift 3.11 under istio-system namespace.

-## Summary
+## Service Mesh

-The main concepts are presented in the istio [main page](https://istio.io/docs/concepts/what-is-istio/).

 Istio helps operators to connect, secure, control and observe services and microservices.
 It helps managing the service mesh (network of microservices constituting applications).

+The main concepts are presented in the istio [main page](https://istio.io/docs/concepts/what-is-istio/).

+Merge several projects into one offering: Istio (v1.6), Kiali (monitoring), Jaeger (distributed tracing).
+Use **istiod** to reduce control panel resource usage, startup time and improves performance (CRD: `ServiceMeshControlPlane`).
+Use Secret Discovery Service to deliver certificates to Envoy: no more k8s secrets, easier to integrate with other certificate providers.
+Jaeger supports ElasticSearch clusters.

 ### Value propositions